 “And he can be really jealous,” she said.

-“How so?”
-She was just a fountain of information.
+Well, wasn’t she just a fountain of information?
 I might not be in a relationship with the guy, but I wouldn’t say no to learning more about him.
-It could come in handy later.
-Somehow.
+It might come in handy later…somehow.

 “He put Ricky Sloan in the hospital after Ricky grabbed my ass one night.”

-“So, he beat up a man for sexually assaulting you?”
+I frowned.
+“So, he beat up a man who sexually assaulted you?”

 “What?”
 She let out a nervous giggle.
 “No. I mean, yes, he put him in the hospital, but Ricky just grabbed my ass is all.
 He didn’t try to…” she glanced around and lowered her voice, “…you know.”

 Rape you?
-I almost asked, but I didn’t.
-The town of Kearny hadn’t gotten the memo yet that it wasn’t okay to grope people just because you found them attractive.
-Ricky had a reputation for being a scumbag, even in a gang full of criminals, and try as I might, I couldn’t drum up a single fuck that Jakob had hurt him for assaulting Beth.
+I almost asked, but didn’t.
+The town of Kearny hadn’t gotten the memo yet that it wasn’t okay to grope people just because you found them attractive, so I doubted a little grab-ass even registered as assault to most of them.
+Including Beth, apparently.

 “No,” came the growling answer.